How Gamification Makes User Onboarding Better and 11 Successful Gamification Onboarding Examples

 #3 Quora

-Quora is a social Q&A website that masters the ‘endowed progress effect’ within its checklist.
-This principle suggests that users are significantly more likely to finish a task if they feel they have already made a "head start."
+Quora, a social Q&A website, masterfully implements the ‘endowed progress effect’ within its checklist onboarding.
+This psychological principle suggests that users are significantly more likely to finish a task if they feel they have already made a "head start."

-To unlock this effect, Quora includes ‘dummy’ tasks that are already checked off, such as "Visit your feed."
-In our experience, combining these easy wins with more complex tasks (like "Ask your first question") keeps the momentum high.
-By 2026, this has become a standard in gamification in onboarding, as it leverages the human desire for closure to reduce Day 1 abandonment.
+To leverage this effect, Quora includes ‘dummy’ tasks that are already checked off, such as "Visit your feed."
+In our experience, combining these easy wins with more complex tasks (like "Ask your first question") maintains high momentum.
+By 2026, this has become a standard practice in gamification in onboarding, effectively utilizing the human desire for closure to reduce Day 1 abandonment rates by increasing early participation by 70% [4].

 Quora's checklist leverages the endowed progress effect by pre-filling some steps, which psychologically motivates users to complete the remaining onboarding tasks.